displaydata/view-dc-events/README.md

 The containers will start and immediately begin to ingest the logs saved to the `logs` directory.

+### Commands
+`docker-compose ingest`: Start the containers including the facility to pull customer supplied logs from the 'logs' directory

 ## Linux VM troubleshooting
 Some notes on trouble shooting Linux VM issues: